dj-ccs/negentropic-core/README.md

 - 100 timesteps on 1024-cell grid with coupled HYD-RLv1/REGv1 calls
 - Nanosecond-precision timing validates production-ready performance
 - All conformance checks passed against architecture specifications

-**Next Phase**: With the physics engine validated, we now proceed to [GEO-v1] to build the browser-based 3D Earth visualization layer.

 See [tests/physics_integration_benchmark.c](tests/physics_integration_benchmark.c) for complete implementation.